We do, indeed, have

 We want to introduce

-you (if you aren't already familiar with them) so that when we
+you to them (if you aren't already familiar with their expertise) so that when we

 say, "Dick said", or "Cole suggests" or "Jack grows